-Reset Button Pressed and Released Function
+Reset Button Function

-< 5 sec: System Reboot Reboot the Managed Switch.
+Press the reset button for < 5 seconds Reboot the Industrial Managed Switch.

+for system reboot.

-Reset the Managed Switch to Factory Default configuration.
+Reset the Industrial Managed Switch to Factory Default

-The Managed Switch will then reboot and load the default
+configuration.
+The Industrial Managed Switch will then reboot

-settings shown below:
+and load the default settings shown below:

-5 sec: Factory Default • Default username: admin
+Press the reset button for > 5 seconds • Default username: admin

-• Default password: admin
+for factory default. • Default password: sw + the last 6 characters of the

+MAC ID in lowercase

 • Default IP address: 192.168.0.100

-Subnet mask: 255.255.255.0
+• Subnet mask: 255.255.255.0

-• Default gateway: 192.168.0.254
+Default gateway: 192.168.0.254

-2.1.2 LED Indications
+2.1.3 LED Indications

-The front panel LEDs indicates instant status of port links, data activity and system power; it helps monitor and troubleshoot when needed.
-Figure 2-1-2 show the LED indications of WGS-4215-8HP2S.
+The front panel LEDs indicate instant status of port links, data activity and system power; it helps monitor and troubleshoot when needed.
+Figure 2-1-3a shows the LED indications of these Industrial Managed Switches.